 Heller co-sponsors medical marijuana legislation

-WASHINGTON — On Wednesday, U.S. Senator Dean Heller (R-NV) of Carson City announced he’s cosponsoring the Compassionate Access, Research Expansion and Respect States (CARERS) Act, S.683, to ensure states, like Nevada, have the right to determine their own medical marijuana laws.
+WASHINGTON — On Wednesday, U.S. Sen. Dean Heller , R-Nev., announced he’s cosponsoring the Compassionate Access, Research Expansion and Respect States (CARERS) Act, S.683, to ensure states, like Nevada, have the right to determine their own medical marijuana laws.

-“I look forward to working with Senators Booker, Paul, and Gillibrand on this legislation and to ensure states setting their own medical marijuana policies without federal interference becomes a reality.”
+Heller said he looks forward to working with Sens.
+Booker, Paul, and Gillibrand on this legislation and to ensure states setting their own medical marijuana policies without federal interference becomes a reality.

-With more than 300,000 veterans living in Nevada, the legislation also allows for doctors at the Veterans Administration to prescribe medical marijuana.
+With more than 300,000 veterans living in Nevada, Heller said the legislation also allows for doctors at the Veterans Administration to prescribe medical marijuana.

 Heller said the president’s refusal to allow the Senate to vote on the deal left him “no choice” but to sign the letter.